ethanplunkett/rasterPrep/README.md

 ## Change log

+Jan 6.
+2021 (v.
+0.1.9) makeNiceTif now calls gdalinfo with -stats -hist flags when the stats argument is TRUE.
+This forces calculation of a histogram as well as the statistics.
+Previously I used the -stats flag in gdal_translate which only did the stats.

 Oct 28, 2021 (v.
 0.1.8) addOverviews now defaults to clean = FALSE.
 With clean = TRUE it just deleted overviews.

 Oct 21, 2021 (v.
 0.1.7)